 Summer is unofficially coming to a close with Labor Day this Monday in the U.S., but that doesn’t mean grilling season is over yet!
-Keep the summer (and early fall) BBQ festivities going with some of my favorite healthy Labor Day recipes.
+Keep the outdoor dining going with some of my favorite healthy Labor Day recipes.

-September is actually our favorite month to grill because the weather is still warm enough to eat outside but not so hot that you’re dripping with sweat (especially with the hot grill in the mix)!
+September is actually our favorite month to grill.
+The weather is still warm enough to eat outside, but not so hot that you’re dripping with sweat (especially with the hot grill in the mix)!

-No BBQ with friends is complete without a few appetizers to munch on while the grill is heating up.
+No BBQ is complete without a few appetizers to munch on while the grill is heating up.
 Here are a few of my favorites!